stat545ubc-2021/ChloeYou_Mini_Data_Analysis/mini-project-2.md

 ![](mini-project-2_files/figure-markdown_github/unnamed-chunk-6-1.png)

+Sekai Project, Devolver Digital, Nightdive Studios have an overwhelming proportion of games that have very positive reviews.

 #### Research Question 3

 What's the difference between genres in terms of the average and total volume of reviews and average proportion of positive reviews of each genre.